-Amina is an award winning magazine editor, writer, interviewer and up-and-coming filmmaker.
+Amina is an award winning filmmaker, photographer, magazine editor, writer and interviewer.

-Amina’s work is inspired by the belief that stories told through words, visual elements, and conversations with all types of people and in the absence of pre-conceived judgment, have the power to break down barriers and stereotypes leading to new paths of connection and positive interaction.
+Her work is inspired by the belief that stories told through words, visual elements, and conversations with all types of people and in the absence of preconceived judgment, have the power to break down barriers and stereotypes leading to new paths of connection and positive interaction.

-Amina founded and currently serves as editor in chief an award winning, hybrid digital and print current affairs platform called TIM with a large and growing audience globally.
+Amina founded an award winning, hybrid digital and print current affairs platform with a large global audience that ran for almost ten years.
 Through her work interviewing a diverse group of people, Amina produced a broad portfolio of human-interest stories and conversations with both influential and controversial leaders and everyday people of all backgrounds.
 She interviewed Samuel Huntington, the Harvard professor who popularized the term ‘clash of civilizations.’
 It was his last interview before passing and the only interview he gave speaking directly to a Muslim audience.
-Other notable interviews include Archbishop Desmond Tutu, Princeton scholar and noted political influencer Bernard Lewis, Madeleine Albright, Cornel West, Noam Chomsky, Glenn Greenwald, Thomas Friedman and others.
+Other notable interviews include Archbishop Desmond Tutu, Princeton scholar and political influencer Bernard Lewis, Madeleine Albright, Cornel West, Noam Chomsky, Glenn Greenwald, Thomas Friedman and others.
 These interviews have been read by hundreds of thousands globally.
 In addition, the magazine has reported on several exclusive stories and a number of articles published first at TIM been cited and quoted in mainstream media networks.